POGYaz/bilingual-meeting-summary/README.md

 # Arabic-English Meeting Summarizer (MVP)

 This project is an MVP for a bilingual (Arabic-English) meeting summarizer.
 The goal is to process meeting audio, transcribe, and summarize discussions efficiently.

-The codebase is organized using the Separation of Concerns (SoC) principle for clarity and maintainability.
+In addition to building the summarizer, this project will be used to practice and demonstrate MLOps and ML Engineering techniques throughout its development.

 ## Project Structure